 As a school, we pride ourselves on listening to students, who often return year after year and ensuring that new techniques, concepts and methodology are offered.

 MEET OUR FABULOUS TUTORS

-Melanie Ihnen.
 Melanie studied design at Newcastle TAFE and Jewellery and Object at Enmore Design Centre Sydney.
 She has since been a maker, teacher, curator and gallery director.
 Melanie has been teaching, exhibiting and practicing jewellery in Sydney for over 15 years and works in her studio in the CBD producing her hand made collections.
-Her signature […]
+Her signature works are influenced […]

 Linda Blair studied Jewellery and Object design and Jewellery Manufacture at the Design Centre Enmore.
 Linda works with enamel and currently is creating pieces that replicate gems and gem set jewellery, replacing the stones with enamel.
 Many of these pieces are based on historic jewellery from the 16th to the 20th century.
 She is also […]